kalilscr/bitwise-back-challenge/README.md

 ## Project setup

-add a .env file(you can see the variables needed in .env.example)
+add a .env file(you can see the variables needed in .env.example) and then:

 ```bash
 $ pnpm install